Use ROI to Demonstrate the Value of Corporate Training

 Leading Dispersed Teams, Time Management, Lean Six Sigma Green Belt, and Understanding Critical Path, enable project managers to better manage project work and realize efficiencies.
 You may be able to demonstrate learning ROI if the employees who complete specific classes are able to realize aligned business benefits.

-INCREASED MANAGEMENT SKILLS LEADS TO PROJECTS ON BUDGET
+INCREASED MANAGEMENT SKILLS LEAD TO PROJECTS ON BUDGET

 The word “Manager” is part of the title of “Project Manager.”
 To that end, pursuing classes that are around fostering productive teams, such as Conflict Management, Emotional Intelligence, and Accelerated Team Building, can create consistently productive teams that complete work within set budgets.
 ROI tools may be able to capture that connection of training to business outcomes.